 These devices have also come to the mainstream as a potential tool to support athletic recuperation by increasing blood flow to tired, post-workout legs, thereby speeding up the muscle recovery process.

 And, there's some evidence to back up these claims.
-For instance, a small June 2017 study in PLOS One found that using an IPC device after resistance training helped preserve flexibility and reduce oxidative stress on the muscles of 20 people assigned male at birth.
+For instance, a small June 2017 study in PLOS One found that using an IPC device after resistance training helped preserve flexibility and reduce oxidative stress on the muscles of 20 people.

 However, this study was small, so more research is needed to better establish this link.